adaakbulut/DSA210-Term-Project/README.md

 - Understand the relationship between my music preferences (genre, tempo, energy, sound, etc.) and my monthly phases.
 - Identify trends that could help in creating personalized playlists to support emotional well-being during different phases.
 - Gain actionable insights into how monthly phases influences music preference.

 ---

+## **Project Goal**
+The goal of this project is to uncover how different phases in my FLO period tracker correlate with my Spotify listening habits, including genres, tempos, and other audio attributes.
+By analyzing these interactions, I aim to generate actionable insights and potentially develop a playlist recommendation system based on my emotional and biological rhythms.

+---